 "So what are they going to do?"

-"They are still investigating, but I can say they won't put too much effort in looking for Doctor Marcoh."
+"They are still investigating, but I don't think they'll put too much effort in searching for Doctor Marcoh."

 They stayed in silence thinking about the old man.
 He was a good person, a little senile and filled with guilt, but no bad.
 He had tried warning the Brothers about the secret of the Philosopher Stone, but still listened to them.
 Edward had been a little mad about what the man had done, but he still didn't wish for something bad to happen to him.
 He could only hope that the man was alright and alive, feeling guilty that they might had brought attention to him.

 Edward shrugged.
 "Continue searching, we are not going to use that blasted thing to repair our bodies.
-There might be some other way to reverse it, we'll just have to continue looking for it."
+There has to be some other way to reverse it, we'll just have to continue looking for it."

 "Well in that case, I'll share with you something that could help you."
 That caught their attention and sat up straighter motioning the man to continue.
 "Some of our scientists found a strange substance in the outer skirts of East City and brought it here to Central to study.
 They don't know anything about it, where it came from, what it is, but the thing seems to give huge amounts of energy.
 They are still studying it, but they have some problems as it continues to react with anything they do.
 Do you boys want to see it?"